 Protect Your Teeth, Get Better Sleep

 Many patients suffer from TMJ/TMD, teeth grinding, and jaw pain that can be remedied with custom mouthguards and night guards.
-As experienced general dentists, Dr. Light and Dr. Conforti can help you get relief from a number of oral issues that can cause poor-quality sleep.
+As experienced general dentists, Drs.
+Light, Conforti, and Zarrella can help you get relief from a number of oral issues that can cause poor-quality sleep.
 We’ll assess your situation and provide life-changing solutions that will give you the pain relief and restful sleep you deserve.

 Treating Clenching & Grinding